xiejinglei/IOT-power-source-control/README.md

 # power-source-tests

-This project is a test for CI with jenkins.
+This project is an experient for CI with jenkins.
 It includes a power supply library and 2 simple tests on these power supplies.
 Allure reports are generated according to `pytest` results.

 url: http://localhost:8080/